 Address: 23 Hollywood Road, Central (other locations around town)

 Stone Nullah Tavern

 Pizza is generally best served with beer.
 Step in Stone Nullah Tavern.
-This swanky bar appeals to the after work crowd with high end cocktails and imported craft brews served alongside classic American dishes.
-You'll find mac and cheese and spaghetti and meatballs given a fine dining twist, while the wood fired pizzas are excellent - especially when washed down with a pint of Rogue IPA.
+This swanky bar appeals to the after-work crowd with high-end cocktails, and imported craft brews served alongside classic American dishes.
+You'll find mac and cheese and spaghetti and meatballs give a fine dining twist, while the wood-fired pizzas are excellent - especially when washed down with a pint of Rogue IPA.
 Head here for Thanksgiving, Halloween, or just during the daily happy hour to see the bar in full swing.

 What to order?
 BBQ chicken pizza for HK$138

 Address: 69 Stone Nullah Lane, Wan Chai

 Gaining somewhat of a cult following amongst local pizza lovers, Pizzeria Pubblico was brought to Hong Kong by New York natives Todd and Rob who learned their craft sweating under the pizza ovens in Brooklyn and Queens.
 Their sharp but simple checkerboard and chalkboard interior at Pizzeria Pubblico pays homage to these same neighborhood pizza joints.
 So do the excellent deep-dish pizzas.
 More expensive than some competitors, the price is reflected in the quality.

 What to order?
 The Bronx Bomber (crumbled sausage and pepperoni) for HK$148

 Address: 28 Elgin Street, SoHoContinue to 5 of 5 below.